Handling a complaint Sexual harassment

 Find out more about employment tribunal time limits

-Complaints a long time after the incident
+Complaints a long time after an incident

-• take it very seriously
+• take it seriously

 • deal with it completely, or as far as you possibly can